Give us a call now for an immediate match with a local pro.

 In Tennessee, HVAC contractors are only required to be licensed if they work on projects valued above $25,000.
 For these jobs, they require a mechanical contractor license from the Department of Commerce and Insurance.

 Many counties will require a Limited Licensed Electrician license to work on jobs involving electrical work, and there may be other local requirements for HVAC contractors.
 Be sure to check with your city or municipal government before signing a contract.
 You should also look at a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with positive feedback and stories of satisfied customers.
+Pick a company with great feedback and stories of satisfied customers.

 Trustworthy HVAC companies provide warranties for their work.
 The broader the coverage, the better, so make sure to compare warranties between companies.
 Choose the one that offers the best coverage at a reasonable cost.